laoban-dev/laoban/code/modules/utils/template/README.md

 - `functions`: the built-in default function set (created internally)
 - `observability`: `nullObservability`

-`renderTemplate` wires in built-in functions internally when `config.functions` is omitted.
+`defaultTemplateEngine` wires in built-in functions internally when `config.functions` is omitted.
-The package root exports `renderTemplate` and types; `defaultTemplateFns` is not exported from `index.ts`.
+The package root exports `defaultTemplateEngine` and types; `defaultTemplateFns` is not exported from `index.ts`.

 This is the simple case.